matrix-org/matrix-spec-proposals/proposals/xxxx-ui-interactive-auth-for-sso.md

 * discovers there is a flow it knows how to follow
 * carries out the first "stage" of that flow (m.login.password)

-ie, the client prompts the user to enter a password.
+In this example, the client prompts the user to enter a password.

 The client then resubmits with an additional 'auth' param, with "type" giving the name of the authentication type it has just carried out.
 That completes the